Sriansh158/SuperStore_Sales_Dashboard/README.md

 • Predicted short-term sales movement for proactive planning
 • The 15-day sales forecast predicts steady post-holiday growth
 ## Final Conclusion
+The Super Store Sales Dashboard provides a comprehensive overview of sales and profit performance across multiple dimensions — region, category, segment and shipping modes.Overall, the dashboard serves as a powerful decision-support tool for understanding customer behavior, optimizing operations and driving strategic growth.